-Bagaduce Theatre’s ‘Importance of Being Earnest’ sparkles like polished sea glass
+Oscar Wilde comedy brings clever merriment to Maine’s summer theater

 Matt Falber (Algernon) and Jed Peterson (Ernest/Jack) work beautifully together.
 Their fine performances gives Wilde’s verbal fencing a musical quality.
 Both actors capture the rhythm of the playwright’s language perfectly and seriously embrace Wilde’s disdain for being serious.
 They are a delight to watch.

 Isabella Etro (Gwendolen) and Lauren Elwood (Cecily) give pleasing performances as young women struck by Cupid’s arrow but unsure of the proper course of action.
-Both colleges students, the women give confident portrayals but are at their best in their scenes together trying to figure out if the men they love are truly earnest.
+Both college students, the women give confident portrayals but are at their best in their scenes together trying to figure out if the men they love are truly earnest.

-The role of Lady Bracknell is one of finest ever written for an actress.
+The role of Lady Bracknell is one of the finest ever written for an actress.
 Monique Fowler is formidable as the family matriarch.
 Just by tipping her hat brim in one direction or another, Fowler signals the lady’s frequent disapproval and occasional approval of what other characters say or do.

 Fowler, who brought Emily Dickinson vividly to life last season, shows not a hint of the poet’s sweet nature.
 In fact, her Lady Bracknell is such a force of nature, theatergoers sit up straighter in their seats when she flounces on to the stage.
 While Fowler could have overwhelmed the younger, less experienced Etro and Elwood, she instead graciously lets them perform in her wake.